DataTalksClub/machine-learning-zoomcamp/cohorts/2024/04-evaluation/homework.md

 Let's do that

-* For each numerical variable, use it as score and compute AUC with the `above_average` variable
+* For each numerical variable, use it as score and compute AUC with the `y` variable
 * Use the training dataset for that